graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 There may be a short delay until the server is ready.

 ```
+For this demo I'm using the default "neo4j" password.
 You can put in a dummy password "test" and then set it back to the default password "neo4j".
 Use this command in the Neo4j browser to get the password prompts: